 Greetings friends and family, Rhonda here….

 What a wonderful week we’ve had in this special place!
-GTB is located between Lake Barkley and Kentucky Lake in northwest Kentucky.
+Green Turtle Bay is located between Lake Barkley and Kentucky Lake in northwest Kentucky.
 It’s rather remote, but a very nice “resort” on rolling acres of trees with water all around.

-We have a great slip (close to the laundry–it’s the little things :), have awesome dock neighbors, and are within a short golf cart “trolley” ride into Grand Rivers, the nearby town.
+We have a great slip (close to the laundry–it’s the little things :), have awesome dock neighbors Joy Girl and Spinning Dreams, and are within a short golf cart “trolley” ride into Grand Rivers, the nearby town.

 I really didn’t know how much we’d need the “land” time here after all those days on the rivers.
-Fellow Loopers tell us that the trip down the rivers to GTB is one of the most, if not the most, challenging parts of the Loop, and we believe them!
-But because we are such cruising rookies, we didn’t know what to expect and were just excited to be starting our adventure, so a lot of what some see as the “misery of the rivers” was lost on us.
+Fellow Loopers tell us that the trip down the rivers to Green Turtle Bay is one of the most challenging parts of the Loop, and we believe them!
+But because we are such rookie cruisers, we didn’t know what to expect and were just excited to be starting our adventure, so a lot of what some see as the “misery of the rivers” was lost on us.
 Nevertheless, it has been great to be in one place for a few days.

 The highlight of our trip has definitely been the people we’ve met.
 The Looper community is friendly, inclusive and fun!
 There is an invitation to fellowship at every turn!
-Just last evening, about 30 of us met for Happy Hour at the Thirsty Turtle, an onsite bar and grill.
+Just last evening, about 30 of us met for dinner at the Thirsty Turtle, an onsite bar & grill.

 On Saturday evening we attended a Southern Gospel concert in Grand Rivers with two other couples and then worshipped with them at the Grand Rivers Baptist Church on Sunday.

-And just when I was about to feel a tinge of H (that’s Camp Roger speak for homesick) dear friends, Marti and Alan, surprised us with a little visit that included lunch at T. Lawsons, a popular restaurant in town, and a tour of R&R. Later in the day my sister, Shirley, came for a two day visit.
+And just when I was about to feel a tinge of H (that’s Camp-Roger-speak for homesick) dear friends, Marti and Alan, surprised us with a visit that included lunch at T. Lawsons, a popular restaurant in town, and a tour of R&R. Later in the day my sister Shirley came for a two day visit.
 Seeing her was balm for my soul!
 We enjoyed a lovely dinner at the Yacht Club on Sunday evening, and took her car to Paducah on Monday for a tasty Mexican lunch and another visit to the National Quilt Museum.
 I’m not a quilter, but certainly appreciate the art….and the museum did not disappoint.
 I’m including photos of a few of my favorites in this post.

 Today is our last day at GTB, so we’re spending the time getting our floating home in shape.
-Rick is working on a little plumbing project and I’m meal prepping, doing some cleaning and catching up on correspondence.
+Rick, with help from Joe of Sea Lord, is working on a little plumbing project and I’m meal prepping, doing some cleaning and catching up on correspondence.
 We are looking forward to a “so long” dinner with new friends tonight at the Yacht Club, and in the morning we plan to head down the Tennessee River to Paris Landing State Park.